 Valuing and reporting

 This article further explains capital equipment decisions and accounting.
-Capital equipment terms appear in context with related terms from accounting and asset management.
+Capital equipment terms appear in context with related concepts from accounting and asset management.

 For more on the several meanings of capital in business, finance, and economics, see the article Capital.

 How Do Firms Acquire Capital Items?
-Do They Acquire Non Capital Items Differently?
+Do They Obtain Non-Capital Items Differently?

-Firms Authorize Spending and Acquire Capital and Non Capital Items
+Firms Authorize Spending to Acquire Capital and Non-Capital Items

-Businesses normally plan, manage, and fund the acquisition of capital items on a company-wide basis.
-They usually make funding decisions, moreover, through committees, such as a Capital Review Committee.
+Businesses usually plan, manage, and fund the acquisition of capital items on a company-wide basis.
+They typically make funding decisions, moreover, through committees, such as a Capital Review Committee.